samjones00/docs/docs/_documentation/Swift-Add-ServiceStack-Reference.md

 ### JsonServiceClient Usage

-If you've ever had to make HTTP requests using Objective-C's `NSURLConnection` or `NSURLSession` static classes in iOS or OSX, you'll appreciate the typing benefits and productivity offered by the higher-level API's in `JsonServiceClient` - which enable the same ideal client API's we've enjoyed in ServiceStack's .NET Clients, in Swift Apps!
+If you've ever had to make HTTP requests using Objective-C's `NSURLConnection` or `NSURLSession` static classes in iOS or macOS, you'll appreciate the typing benefits and productivity offered by the higher-level API's in `JsonServiceClient` - which enable the same ideal client API's we've enjoyed in ServiceStack's .NET Clients, in Swift Apps!

 > A nice benefit of using JsonServiceClient over static classes is that Service calls can be easily substituted and mocked with the above `ServiceClient` protocol, making it easy to test or stub out the external Gateway calls whilst the back-end is under development.